cython/cython/docs/src/userguide/nogil.rst

-In most cases this is efficient since Cython is able to use the function's exception specification to check for an error, and then acquire the GIL only if needed, but ``except *`` functions are inefficient since Cython must always re-acquire the GIL.
+In most cases this is efficient since Cython is able to use the function's exception specification to check for an error, and then acquire the GIL only if needed, but ``except *`` functions are less efficient since Cython must always re-acquire the GIL.

 Don't use the GIL as a lock
 ---------------------------